TommyR22/RaspberryPi-gettingStarted/README.md

 Certbot communicates with the Let’s Encrypt CA through a protocol called ACME.
 While there are many ACME clients available to choose from, Certbot continues to be the most popular choice for organizations and developers that run their own webservers.

-1. Install [Certbot](https://certbot.eff.org/#debianjessie-nginx) for Debian 8(jessie).
+1. Install [Certbot](https://certbot.eff.org/#debianjessie-nginx).
 I suppose you have a web server like NGINX.
 ```
 wget https://dl.eff.org/certbot-auto
 chmod a+x certbot-auto